openfisca/openfisca-doc/contribute/documentation.md

 ## Build it yourself

-If you'd like to build it by yourself, here are the steps.
+If you'd like to build it by yourself to work locally, here are the steps.

 ```
 git clone git@github.com:openfisca/openfisca-gitbook